red-machine-games/goblin-base-server/README.md

 </p>

 # Benchmarking
 Before going public it's a good idea to simulate future workloads.
-Do you plan marketing campaign?
+Do you plan a marketing campaign?
 How much DAU do you plan?
 Maybe 100k?
 It's already ~3000 CCU and at least 1000 requests per second or 1000 websocket connections.
 To benchmark your backend you can use [Goblin Base Benchmark](https://github.com/red-machine-games/goblin-base-benchmark/): it runs on plain javascript scenario and fully distributed.

-It means that you can run one scenario on N machines with M cores got `N * M` workers simulating workload.
+It means that you can run one scenario on N machines with M cores got `N * M` workers simulating a workload.

-Also we can run benchmarks with any numbers in the cloud for you.
+Also, we can run benchmarks with any numbers in the cloud for you.
 Contact us to find out more: hello@gbase.tech

 # Further moves
-Checkout the full documentation: https://gbase.tech/doc/
+Check out the full documentation: https://gbase.tech/doc/

 Discuss problems & solutions at our [Discord](https://discord.gg/CuJeNV4)

 Submit tickets if something wrong

 # Security bugs & vulnerabilities
-Please don't post an information about vulnerabilities in public issues.
+Please don't post information about vulnerabilities in public issues.
 Email us at security@gbase.tech instead.

 # Managed cloud & Premium support
 We offer Goblin Cloud Server - a version with cloud-only features and fully automated DevOps.
 It means that: